AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/widen-modules.md

 #### Download File {#download-file}

-This action module downloads an asset from your Widen account.
+This action module downloads an asset from your [!DNL Widen] account.

 <table style="table-layout:auto">
  <col>